AVEVA/CONNECT-data-services-developer-docs/content/communities/includes/invite-tenant.md

 ## Step 1: Invite a tenant to the community

-To invite another tenant to the community, follow these steps:
+To invite another tenant to the community:

 1. In the left pane, select **Data Management** > **Communities**.